ng-icons/ng-icons/packages/material-symbols/README.md

 # Ng Icons

 The all-in-one icon library for Angular.
-This allows you to use icons from multiple icon sets with a single icon component.
+This alolws you to use icons from multiple icon sets with a single icon component.
-Containing over 54,600 icons for you to use in your projects.
+Containing over 56,000 icons for you to use in your projects.

 Currently, we support the following libraries: